Payment Documentation Required on all Payment Requests

 - The day the agency received the invoice for the goods or services

-Invoices must be date-stamped by the department as soon as the invoice is received with the date the invoice was received.
+Invoices must be date-stamped by the department as soon as the invoice is received.
 Attach the invoice to the "L" document or hard copy requisition and send it to Accounts Payable.
 If payment exceeds the 30th calendar day the Comptroller/FAMIS automatically calculates interest and adds it to the payment.
 The departments should not try to schedule the payments, send the invoices to us as soon as possible and we will schedule the invoices for payment according to the Law.
 In order for us to be able to comply with the Law, we need your help by submitting the invoices to Accounts Payable as soon as possible.